vedantiyer97/OAuth-client/README.md

 This is a simple OIDC client which uses Spring OAuth

-Simply mvn clean install and launch on port 8080 (can be changed in the app.props file)
+Simply mvn clean install and launch on port 8080 (can be changed in the app.props file) Currently configured to be used with Infinity IDP.